gloriayiii/knee-mri-classification/README.md

 ## Experiments

-We conduct **6 experiments** to analyze the effect of different training settings.
+Experiment A: We conduct **6 experiments** to analyze the effect of different training settings.

 ### Run 1 — Baseline